bishalacharya108/search-transcripts-archive/README.md

 - **History tracking** for all versions
 - **Draft status** for each upload, update, or reupload
 - **Update handling** only updating if changes happened and confirm before updating
-- Checking if the video is already exists (in  approved)
+- Checking if the video already exists (in  approved)
 - A list of video links that have been already transcribed

 ### 🔍 Searching Mechanism